 \subsection{Problem Formulation}

-Given an undirected graph $G=(V,E)$ ($\abs{V}=n$, $\abs{E}=m$), root $r\in V$, resistances $r_e>0$ for each edge\footnote{Edges are referred to as {\it lines}, root is the location of the {\it substation}, and demands are often referred to as {\it loads} in the power systems community.} $e\in E$, demands $d_i\geq 0$ for each node $i\in V\backslash \{r\}$ supplied by the root node, thus $d_r = - \sum_{i\in V\setminus \{r\}} d_i$, the {\em network reconfiguration} problem is to minimize the energy of the feasible flow such that the support of the flow is acyclic:
+{Let $G=(V,E)$ be an undirected graph ($\abs{V}=n$, $\abs{E}=m$), with root $r\in V$}, resistances $r_e>0$ for each edge\footnote{Edges are referred to as {\it lines}, root is the location of the {\it substation}, and demands are often referred to as {\it loads} in the power systems community.} $e\in E$ and demands $d_i\geq 0$ for each node $i\in V\backslash \{r\}$ supplied by the root node (thus $d_r = - \sum_{i\in V\setminus \{r\}} d_i$). {Let $\delta^+(v)$ and $\delta^-(v)$ denote the sets of incoming and outgoing edges of $v$, after fixing an arbitrary orientation on the edges}.
+Then, the {\em network reconfiguration} problem is to minimize the energy of the feasible flow {(also, referred to as the power loss)} such that the support of the flow is acyclic: